 Yellow fever is also an essential vaccination for anyone travelling in Mali or South of the Sahara desert, as the disease is present in the area.
 Proof of vaccination (the yellow book) is required by the Malian government for entry into the country, and it will also be required if you are heading to any other country after Mali.

 Hepatitis A, Typhoid and Polio are strongly recommended for all travellers visiting Mali, as there is a strong chance of contracting these diseases there.
-Polio is also a strong risk in India and travellers who have not had the adult booster shot are recommended to go and get it as soon as possible before departure.
+Polio is also a strong risk and travellers who have not had the adult booster shot are recommended to go and get it as soon as possible before departure.

 Hepatitis B, Meningitis and rabies are only recommended to certain travellers in at risk groups, such as those who will be working with animals or spending extended periods in rural areas away from medical facilities.
 Speak with the nurse or doctor at a local travel clinic to do a risk assessment on your trip and see if you should get these vaccinations.